 SAN DIEGO, CALIFORNIA – Whenwinter weather starts to set in, owners of vintage and older homes and businesses are the ones who feel the cool air coming in first.

 “The key to making a home or other building more thermally efficient and comfortable in cold weather is to limit the opportunities for these losses,” says Gabriel Carini, an Alpine and San Diego heating repair expert.

 There are two major ways buildings lose heat: conduction and infiltration.
 Conduction is heat transfer through materials, and infiltration means air is moving through cracks and joints.
 These are the areas to focus on when working to weatherize a home.

-Many of these fixes do not require specialized skills or expensive materials, just a commitment of time, energy and some basic supplies available at local hardware stores, according to the owner of Carini Heating and Air Conditioning.
+Many of these fixes do not require specialized skills or expensive materials, just a commitment of time, energy and some basic supplies available at local hardware stores, according to the owner of Carini Heating, Air and Plumbing.

 SAN DIEGO, CALIFORNIA – Carini Heating and Air Conditioning offers detailed project estimates, performed on site, free of charge to the client.

 “Getting a phone or Internet quote on your San Diego HVAC installation will likely cost you more in the long run and could exceed your project budget,” says Gabriel Carini, an expert in ventilation, heating and air.
 “San Diego, CA professionals who do not physically come to your home, business or commercial property cannot give an accurate or detailed estimate.”
 Read more